Aller au contenu

 Weaknesses:

-• Response times can be slow during high season
+• Response times slow down in high season

 3. Voyageurs du Monde

-Voyageurs du Monde is the French leader in high-end tailor-made travel.
-Their Polynesia offering targets a demanding clientele.
+Voyageurs du Monde is the French leader in high-end custom travel.
+Their Polynesia trips target a demanding audience.

 Strengths:

-• Exceptional accommodations (Conrad Bora Bora, Four Seasons, The Brando)
+• Exceptional hotels (Conrad Bora Bora, Four Seasons, The Brando)

 Weaknesses:

-• Less connection with authentic Polynesia and family guesthouses
+• Less of a connection with authentic Polynesia and family-run guesthouses

 4. Tahiti Travel Services

-Tahiti Travel Services is a Papeete-based agency specializing exclusively in French Polynesia.
+Tahiti Travel Services is based in Papeete and works only on French Polynesia.

 Strengths:

-• Local presence, intimate knowledge of the terrain
+• Local presence, real knowledge of the terrain

-• Good rates on local accommodations and guesthouses
+• Good rates on local lodgings and family guesthouses

 Weaknesses: